lindemann09/rexam-item-editor/README.md

 * Validations checks
     *  file and folder naming and required meta-information
     * required subfolder structure
-    * joining bilingual items in the database (Dutch, English)
+    * joining bilingual items in the database
 * Convenience functions for item editing
     * support for generating and naming new items
     * auto-fix function for some violations of the conventions and *R*